gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 ---

-## V. The Interpretations — A Technical Survey
+## V. The Interpretations: A Technical Survey

 Let me go through the major interpretations with more precision than usual.